CRT Library Features

 What problems exist if an application uses more than one CRT version?

-If your program is using more than one version of the CRT, some care is needed when passing certain CRT objects (such as file handles, locales and environment variables) across DLL boundaries.
+Some care is needed if your program passes certain CRT resources (such as file handles, locales and environment variables) across DLL boundaries, even when using the same version of the CRT.
 For more information on the issues involved and how to resolve them, see Potential Errors Passing CRT Objects Across DLL Boundaries.